Zequez/logseq-vault/pages/Team Pages.md

 	- I want to use this to fund my next steps, so part of the proposal is to ask for collaboration.
 		- For me the value is that of enhancing team collaboration by creating a space where a team can co-create and play with their information.
 		- I don't want to charge for the system itself.
 Digital tools are essentially free and I don't believe in creating artificial scarcity.
 So I want to automate the digital system as much as possible, and create detailed instructions on how to do this.
-		- However for the web system there is some maintenance costs that I would take responsibility for
+		- However for the web system there is some maintenance costs that I would take responsibility for, and by supporting me you enable everyone on the wider community to have their own team page and gameworld board for free.
 		- "Commit to my commitment to steward this Gameworld by supporting my next steps in Patreon/Ko-fi/Paypal/etc"
-			- This would live under "teampages.zequez.space" where "zequez.space" is my possibilitator website (right now it's the old developer website)
-		- Or maybe could make a sort of gameboard consulting fee where during a 1-1 meeting we just create what you have in mind and then we keep the conversation going?
+			- Maybe for Patreons I can
 				-
 	-
 	-
 		-